ftjuh/I2Cwrapper/README.md

 Install I2Cwrapper from the Arduino library manager.
 You'll find an I2Cwrapper examples folder in the usual menu after successful installation.

-If you haven't done so yet, you'll also have to install the **libraries needed by the modules** you want to use, e.g. AccelSteppper, TM1638lite, etc. the usual way from the Arduino library manager.
+If you haven't done so yet, you'll also have to install the **libraries needed by the modules** you want to use, e.g. AccelSteppper, TM1638lite, etc.

-If you've used the AccelStepperI2C *library* (not the module) before, please uninstall it (i.e. delete it from the Arduino library folder) or else you'll end up with include conflicts.
+If you've used the older AccelStepperI2C *library* (not the module) before, please uninstall it (i.e. delete it from the Arduino library folder) or else you'll end up with include conflicts.

 ## Configuring and uploading the firmware

 * **Open firmware.ino**  from the examples menu of the Arduino editor, you'll find it in the the I2Cwrapper submenu.
 It will open multiple tabs, among them one for each available module in the firmware subfolder.
-* Go to  the [`firmware_modules.h`](https://github.com/ftjuh/I2Cwrapper/blob/main/firmware/firmware_modules.h) tab and **select the modules** you want by (un)commenting them.
+* Go to  the [`firmware_modules.h`](https://github.com/ftjuh/I2Cwrapper/blob/main/firmware/firmware_modules.h) tab (it might be hidden in the dropdown menu at the far right) and **select the modules** you want by (un)commenting them.
 For a first test, start with the PinI2C module, it is the simplest and doesn't need any extra hardware.
 Don't bother about the other tabs, only selected modules will be included in the compiled firmware, even if all of them are opened.
 * You can **save a local copy** of the firmware.
 Don't forget, though, that your local copy won't be updated in future releases which might result in conflicts after a library upgrade.
 * **Compile and upload** to your target device.